NiharikaBarnwal/Azure_documentation/Day-15.md

 ---

 **Note:-**
-Azure never lets you decrease a disk size because their may be a possiblity that the disk is full.
+Azure never lets you decrease a disk size because there may be a possiblity that the disk is full.

 ### Swap OS Disk